Julian22222/PRACTICE/C_Sharp/Project_MVC_BookShop2/README.md

 # SQL Server Management Studio (SSMS)

 - We use it to create Database locally and then we can work with database through this app
-- To Create Web Database --> first we create it im Microsoft Azure Portal, and then we write the connection string for that Database in the application, -->then it will appear in SSMS and we can work with the Web Database through SSMS
+- To Create Web Hosted Database --> first we create it im Microsoft Azure Portal, and then we write the connection string for that Database in the application, -->then it will appear in SSMS and we can work with the Web Database through SSMS

 ---